PartyDAO/party-protocol/docs/overview.md

-# Party Protocol
+# PartyBid Protocol

-The Party protocol allows people to pool funds together to acquire NFTs then govern those NFTs together.
+The PartyBid protocol allows people to pool funds together to acquire NFTs then govern those NFTs together.

 ## Patterns